icann/ua-code-samples/report/README.md

 ![Feedback Assistant's screenshot](messageui_bug_report.png)

-For URLSession & Alamofire, the bug seems to comes from the open-source version of the Foundation framework.
+For URLSession & Alamofire, the bug seems to come from the open-source version of the Foundation framework.
-We thus log the bug also on the Swift open-source bug tracker: https://bugs.swift.org/browse/SR-15487
+We thus log the bug also on the Swift open-source bug tracker.

 ### Windows note